NITYANANDA/tsf/examples/jaxws-cxf-sts-advanced/README.txt

  * To run the client in a standalone manner, run mvn clean install exec:exec.

-You should see the results of three web service calls, with the client using X.509 authentication in the other to get the SAML Assertion.
+You should see the results of the web service call.

 For DEBUGGING:

 1.)
-Activate client-side logging by uncommenting the logging feature in the client's resources/cxf.xml file.
-The log4j.properties file in the same folder can be used to adjust the amount of logging received.
+Check the logs directory under your Tomcat folder (cataling.log, catalina(date).log in particular) for any errors reported by the WSP or the STS.

 2.)
-Activate service-side logging by editing the log4j.properties file in the war's WEB-INF folder.

-3.)
-Check the logs directory under your Tomcat folder (cataling.log, catalina(date).log in particular) for any errors reported by the WSP or the STS.

-4.)
 Use Wireshark to view messages: http://www.jroller.com/gmazza/entry/soap_calls_over_wireshark